The Athena Swan Charter recognises advancement of gender equality: representation, progression and success for all.

 Eleven schools at Ulster currently hold Athena Swan awards.

 - The School of Psychology holds a Silver award

 - The School of Engineering holds a Silver award

 - The Belfast School of Architecture and the Built Environment holds a Bronze award

 - The School of Health Sciences holds a Bronze award

 - The School of Biomedical Sciences holds a Bronze award

 - The School of Geography and Environmental Sciences holds a Bronze award

 - The School of Pharmacy and Pharmaceutical Sciences holds a Bronze award

 - The School of Sport holds a Bronze award

 - The School of Computing holds a Bronze award

 - The School of Computing, Engineering and Intelligent Systems holds a Bronze award

-For further information or if you wish to become involved in Athena Swan through the Athena Swan Committee or the Champions Network please contact Mrs Maria Loughrey, Athena Swan Officer.
+For further information or if you wish to become involved in Athena Swan through the Athena Swan Committee or the Champions Network please contact Jonathan Matchett, Athena Swan Support Assistant.